THE SYLLABUS

 Cleaver, Eldridge – “Post-Prison Writings and Speeches”

-1. Race relations in the 1970’s specifically, i.e. race relations directly post-MLK and Malcolm X, and the continuing fight for equality in a new era
+1. Race relations in the 1970’s, i.e. race relations post MLK and Malcolm X; the continuing fight for equality in a “new” era

 Kendi, Ibram X – How To Be Antiracist